insin/DOMBuilder/docs/htmlmode.rst

 .. versionadded:: 1.2

-The DOMBuilder API can also be used to generate HTML without having to engage in extensive ``String`` wrangling.
+The DOMBuilder API can also be used to generate HTML.
 The type of output it generates is controlled by the :js:attr:`DOMBuilder.mode` attribute.

 .. js:attribute:: DOMBuilder.mode